ddkauffman/FSW_SPR_2020/README.md

 # Power Management Flight Software

-This a student project as part of the Space Systems Engineering for Engineering Professionals at Johns Hopkins University.
+This is a student project as part of the Space Systems Engineering for Engineering Professionals at Johns Hopkins University.
 The purpose of the application is to determine whether the power distribution unit within the instrument assembly has appropriete capacitor charge to perform an observation.